 The Latin America News Dispatch compiles a daily report from Monday to Friday.
-Today in Latin America brings you links to the most important stories throughout the hemisphere, as well as a concise explanation of the top story of the day.
-Receive Today in Latin America directly to your inbox weekday mornings by filling out the form below.
+This Week in Latin America brings you links to the most important stories throughout the hemisphere, as well as a concise explanation of the top story of the day.

-If you are a Gmail user, please note that this newsletter will likely get filtered to your “promotions” tab.
-To get the newsletter in your primary inbox, go to the promotions tab, and drag it over to the primary tab.
-Gmail will then ask you if you want to receive it there permanently.
+If you are a Gmail user, please note that this newsletter will likely get filtered to your “Promotions” tab.
+To get the newsletter in your primary inbox, go to the promotions tab, and drag it to the primary tab.

-Want to get Today in Latin America direct to your inbox?
+Want to get This week in Latin America direct to your inbox?
 Subscribe here